 There is obviously still some room for simplification in this initialization procedure.
-I expect that some simplification will come as all of the software involved becomes more mature and is further adapted for remote operation.
+I expect some simplification as all the software involved becomes more mature and is further adapted for remote operation.

-Once initialized properly, its simple to use the PC and Maestro combination to work SSB Phone or CW contacts.
-The DXLab Logging Suite will follow the radio, track modes, handle split operation, and allow control of our antenna rotators via DXView.
+Once initialized properly, it’s simple to use the PC and Maestro combination to work SSB Phone or CW contacts.
+The DXLab Logging Suite will follow the radio and track modes, handle split operation, and allow control of our antenna rotators via DXView.
 We can click on spots in DXLab’s SpotCollector to automatically set the FlexRadio SDR’s mode, frequency, and split configuration.
 The Maestro and DXLab will stay in sync during tuning, mode changes, and other radio operations.

-We do not use the Maestro for digital operation.
-We leave SmartSDR running on our remote laptop PC instead.
+We do not use the Maestro for digital operations.
+Instead, SmartSDR running on our remote laptop PC is used.
 We also use the JTAlert application to create an automated bridge between WXJT-X and the DXLab Logging Suite.

-The combination of SmartSDR V2 and WSJT-X work great remotely.
-We have used this combination to make quite a few FT8 contacts on the HF bands as well as several Meteor Scatter contacts on 6m using MSK144 mode.
+The combination of SmartSDR V2 and WSJT-X works great remotely.
+We have used this combination to make quite a few FT8 contacts on the HF bands and several Meteor Scatter contacts on 6m using MSK144 mode.

-These enhancements to our Remote Operating Gateway have helped both Anita and me to operate more.
-I have our Maestro either in my home office or on a table in our kitchen where we can listen to the bands and work DX when the opportunities come up.
-Remote Operating, even its just from another room at your QTH, is great fun!
+These enhancements to our Remote Operating Gateway have helped Anita and me operate more.
+I have our Maestro in my home office or on a table in our kitchen, where we can listen to the bands and work DX when the opportunities come up.
+Remote Operating, even if it’s just from another room at your QTH, is great fun!

-We should be able to begin the next step in our station upgrade plans – the addition of an Elecraft KPA1500 shared amplifier, in the near future.
-The new amplifier will enable our Remote Operating Gateway to operate at legal limit 1500w out on the HF bands and 6m.
+In the near future, we should be able to begin the next step in our station upgrade plans – the addition of an Elecraft KPA1500 shared amplifier.
+The new amplifier will enable our Remote Operating Gateway to operate at 1500w on the HF bands and 6m.